At a glance

 Track and Field

-Running track might not seem like a logical choice for kids who have trouble with motor skills.
+Running track might not seem like a logical choice for kids who struggle with motor skills.
 But while track may be challenging, it’s also a skill booster for kids with movement issues.
 There’s no real time pressure, either.
 While there are team events, track is more an individual sport.
 Kids can improve at their own pace.